-For admission into Reception at Swindon Village Primary School, parents must name the school on their Common Application Form and submit it to the Local Authority's Admissions and Transfer Team no later than 15th January 2020.
+For admission into Reception at Swindon Village Primary School, parents must name the school on their Common Application Form and submit it to the Local Authority's Co-ordinated Admissions Team no later than 15th January 2022.
 This can be done either electronically via their website: www.gloucestershire.gov.uk/schooladmissions or by post.